 As I wrote to my email subscribers:

 One surprise, for me, was the wintriness of the tale.
 It begins at Christmastime in Camelot; the titular green giant makes his entrance just as King Arthur and all his knights are beginning their holiday feast.
-The whole story plays out in what I think of as English Midwinter Mode: that same blend of vibes, Christian and pagan and deeper, that propels so many of the books, like Susan Cooper’s The Dark is Rising and Nicola Griffith’s Hild, that are my all-time favorites.
+The whole story plays out in what I think of as English Midwinter Mode: that same blend of vibes, Christian and pagan and deeper, that propels so many of the books that are my all-time favorites, including but not limited to Susan Cooper’s The Dark is Rising and Nicola Griffith’s Hild.

 How long will this reading take?

 There will not.
 The reason I’m able to get permission to do these readings is that they are ephemeral, and thus do not compete with the official audiobooks.

 Who drew the illustration above?

 That’s the work of Ryan V. Lower, of course!

 The main thing to do here is sign up for my email newsletter, which is infrequent and wide-ranging.
 It goes out to around 18,000 people, but/and I try to make it feel like a note from a friend: